 Or listen and follow on Spotify.

-Katie Van Adzin: Sure!
-So to start off with, I wanted to hear your thoughts on the importance of an established S&OP process during a crisis.
+Katie Van Adzin: To start off with, I wanted to hear your thoughts on the importance of an established S&OP process during a crisis.

 Alex Achour: That’s an interesting question, I think.
 Every time that I go into a new opportunity, what I find is, S&OP is not a defined process these days.
 You know, years ago, cloud and SaaS and hosted were buzzwords and every opportunity, you had to have cloud or hosted.
 What I’m finding now is everybody wants or has some form of S&OP, but they don’t have a consensus.
 There’s no defined solution for it.
 And when I ask people about “what is your S&OP process, what do you hope to achieve,” those that have an S&OP process seem to have some sort of consistency in the sense they all come armed with different data.
 And the term that I get a lot when describing the processes, that it’s a gripe fest.
 People have different motives of what they want to accomplish.
 Is it a forecast consensus, a production consensus.
 You know, what are they trying to accomplish?
 And what I find is there’s, when it is defined as such, they usually don’t have a solid foundation.
 So having a foundation of data that people share and have trust in is how you start the process.
 If you have the same data and every team has the same data, then what you’re doing is you’re providing a different view of your perspective.
 Marketing’s view, sales view, different things like that.
 So I think it’s a very important process because everybody comes to the table armed with, you know, their view and field and ability to provide value.
 But if they all come with different views, you’re just butting heads.
 So I think this is a good time, number one, to understand what is S&OP, and it’s not a predefined, one size fits all.
 It’s what do you want to accomplish in your organization?
 But start with the same view.
 I think that’s what’s really important.
 And now more than ever, people like finance, the budget, sales, you know, where can I provide extra value?
 You need to not only have the data, but you need to understand where the problem areas are.
 Just coming in to do a consensus without understanding, “Hey, our budget is suffering.
 Where are the areas that are suffering, and how can we approach that?
 Marketing, can you give us something?
 Sales, what can you do about this?”
 That’s where I think you can apply a lot of value to it.
 And you know, as we’ll talk about a little bit later on today, the human interaction can really come into play in a crisis.